 © Getty Images

 But what causes stiff-person syndrome, and how is it treated?
-Click through for a diagnosis.
+Click through to learn about the disease and its most famous victim.

 RECOMMENDED FOR YOU